ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/homelessness.md

-Local authorities have a

-statutory obligation to provide

-accommodation and assistance to

-an individual who is homeless or

-threatened with homelessness (i.e.

-will become homeless within 28
+Local authorities have a statutory obligation to provide accommodation and assistance to an individual who is homeless or threatened with homelessness (i.e. will become homeless within 28 days)

-days)

-To be in scope the client will

-currently be homeless or have

-been threatened with losing their

-home within 28 days and need

-to access accommodation and/or

-assistance from the local housing
+To be in scope the client will currently be homeless or have been threatened with losing their home within 28 days and need to access accommodation and/or assistance from the local housing authority.

-authority.

-Alternatively, they may have

-received a letter from the local

-authority on their ineligibility for

-accommodation and assistance

-that they wish to challenge.
+Alternatively, they may have received a letter from the local authority on their ineligibility for accommodation and assistance that they wish to challenge.

-Are you homeless or are you

-threatened with homelessness

-within the next 28 days?
-You will

-be considered as homeless if
+Are you homeless or are you threatened with homelessness within the next 28 days?
+You will be considered as homeless if you:

-you are:

-You will be considered as

-homeless if you:

-• Have no accommodation

-physically available to

-Definition Common/potential scenarios Questions that may help in

-occupy in the UK or
+* have no accommodation physically available to occupy in the UK or elsewhere, or

-elsewhere, or

-• Have no accommodation

-available which you are

-legally entitled to occupy, or
+* have no accommodation available which you are legally entitled to occupy, or

-Have accommodation •

-which is available and

-which you are entitled to

-occupy but cannot secure

-entry into it, or
+* have accommodation which is available and which you are entitled to occupy but cannot secure entry into it, or

-Have accommodation •

-available which you are

-entitled to occupy, but that

-accommodation consists of

-a moveable structure and

-there is no place where you

-are entitled or permitted

-both to place and reside in

-it, or

-Have accommodation •
+* have accommodation available which you are entitled to occupy, but that accommodation consists of a moveable structure and there is no place where you are entitled or permitted both to place and reside in it, or

-available, which you are

-entitled to occupy and it is

-not reasonable to continue
+* have accommodation available, which you are entitled to occupy and it is not reasonable to continue to occupy

-to occupy.